HsuChe/Project-1/README.md

 ![hero image](https://github.com/HsuChe/matplotlib_challenge/blob/a25ee9a2ca6e4f6dd4c99a6167490a08182b8bba/Images/mouse-1708347_1920.jpg)

 Graduating from high school can mean different things to different people as graduation criteria can often be different between schools and the standard can be opaque.
 The overall competitiveness of students graduating from Georgia district highschools can be standardized by their enrollment into college after graduation.

 We took graduation data and enrollment data from 2018 and calculated the percent of student enrolling to college after graduation.
 We will use that metric as the dependent variable and we will test various variables to see what is the best way to improve school performance.

-Features of the dataset:
+Features of the dependent variable dataset:

 * The dependent variable is cleaned and filtered base on the School District Code.
 * We will retain the following columns to be analyzed in the dataset.